Go equipment

-Go equipment refers to the board, stones (playing pieces), and bowls for the stones required to play the game of Go.
+The equipment required to play the game of Go consists of the board, stones (playing pieces), and bowls for the stones.
 The quality and materials used in making Go equipment varies considerably, and the cost varies accordingly from economical to extremely expensive.

 History

-The oldest known surviving Go equipment is a board carved from rock that dates from the Han Dynasty in China.
+The oldest known surviving Go equipment is a board carved from rock that dates from the Han dynasty in China.
 Other examples of ancient equipment can be found in museums in Japan and Korea.

 Equipment

 Board

 The Go board, called the goban 碁盤 in Japanese, is the playing surface on which to place the stones.
 The standard board is marked with a 19×19 grid.
 Smaller boards include a 13×13 grid and a 9×9 grid used for shorter games that are often used to teach beginners.
 Some 19×19 boards have a 13×13 grid on the reverse side.
 17×17 was used in historical times.
 Chinese boards are generally square; Japanese and Korean boards are slightly longer than wide, so that they appear square when viewed from a normal playing position.
 In Asian Go parlors, the tables are slightly lower than the typical game table so that the players can clearly see the positions of the stones.

 Traditional Japanese goban usually follow the dimensions: